• Skip to main content

 Here’s something super fresh with hits of sweet and spicy: mango salsa.
 It’s perfect for really hot days.
 Scoop up this salsa with tortilla chips or fry up a batch of fried rice paper crisps.
-Spoon it over salads or tacos or eat it straight out of the bowl!
+Spoon it over salads or these roasted cauliflower tacos or eat it straight out of the bowl!

 Over the summer, I’m going to be focusing on making simple recipes.
 Ones that use fresh produce and can be made quickly.
 My motivation in the kitchen has been blah recently.
 Most of them will be ones you can take out onto your porch or patio.
 Enjoy them under the sun!